 - Price Trend.
-When the price moves in an expected way for a period of time, it tends to fall into an observable trend.
+When the price moves as expected for some time, it tends to fall into an observable trend.
 It’s considered a trend until the price suddenly moves from the range of expectation, then it’s deemed a broken trend.

-- Patterns – Stock patterns fall under the old adage that ‘history repeats itself.’
-Some analysts track the patterns of stocks as far back as 100 years, because the data is still relevant today.
-The way certain stock prices behaved after the Great Depression in 1929 could have repeated a similar pattern after the 2008 recession!
+- Patterns.
+Stock patterns fall under the adage that ‘history repeats itself.’
+Some analysts track the patterns of stocks as far back as 100 years.
+And yes, the data is still relevant today.
+You have to study the past to trade smarter.

-How can you sometimes gauge the outcome of a stock price using a technical analysis?
+How can you better gauge potential price action using technical analysis?

-With this data, a trader might estimate that they’ll make $9 per share for the first three quarters of the year and will lose that $1.50 per share by the fourth quarter.
+With this data, a trader might estimate that they can potentially make $9 per share for the first three quarters of the year and lose that $1.50 per share by the fourth quarter.
 They’ll be ahead $7.50 by the end of the year if they hold onto that stock.
+Hypothetically, of course.

 Fundamental Stock Analysis

 Other sources you should seek out include media articles, blog posts, and company press releases.
-Is this business a couple months away from releasing a new product into the market?
+Is this business a few months away from releasing a new product into the market?
 Is there media buzz about it?
-Did they record profits last quarter, or did profits take a dive?
+Did they record profits last quarter, or did profits dive?

-One important measurement is earnings per share (EPS).
-This calculation is found by dividing a company’s profits by the number of common outstanding shares.
+One important measurement is the earnings per share (EPS).
+You can calculate the EPS by dividing a company’s profits by the number of common outstanding shares.
 Read more about EPS here.

-Another parameter is earnings growth, which means measuring the growth of a company’s profit over time.
+Another parameter is earnings growth, which measures the growth of a company’s profits over time.